yeungngai/projects/html-css/Web_Practice2/README.md

 # Description:

-This is a mock reciple web practice that has multiple pages
+This is a 7-page mock reciple website design

-The purpose is to getting more familiar with the syntax of HTML/CSS and JavaScript whilst practicing coding the navigation of multiple web pages.
+The purpose is to getting more familiar with the syntax of HTML/CSS and the usage of JavaScript

+### Functions:
+* Navigation to the certain recipe page when click on the recipe
+* Navigation between different pages.
+* Adaptive layout to window size

 ## Preview: